jayantashutosh-rgb/jayantashutosh-rgb/README.md

 MCA student exploring data analytics and public policy.
-My background is in Commerce, Political Science, and Economics, and I work on Python-based projects that use real-world datasets — Government of India documents like budgets and economic surveys, as well as global development data from the UN, World Bank and other sources.
+My background is in Commerce, Political Science, and Economics, and I work on Python-based projects that use real-world datasets — Government of India documents like budgets, economic surveys and statistical handbooks, as well as global development data from the UN, World Bank and other sources.

 The aim is to combine domain knowledge in economics and policy with programming skills, and to produce analytical work that is reproducible and honestly documented.